Kobie Watkins: Side man

 Kobie has toured extensively in Africa, Europe, Asia, Canada, South America and the United States.

 As music educator

 Watkins worked with Wynton Marsalis at Martin Luther King High School in Chicago, IL. at a clinic for high school students learning Jazz.
-He worked with the Ravinia mentors program of the Chicago Public High School system, as well as "Attention for Boys" a MusicAlive mentoring and teaching program that was started by Orbert Davis and Mark Ingram for inner-city youth ages 8 to 18 years.
+He worked with the Ravinia Jazz Mentors program of the Chicago Public High School system, as well as "Attention for Boys," a MusicAlive mentoring and teaching program that was started by Orbert Davis and Mark Ingram for inner-city youth ages 8 to 18 years.

 Since 2004, Watkins led a teen band in worship at a Christian Teen Camp in Lake Geneva, Wisconsin.
 He works with the Triangle Youth Jazz Ensembles in North Carolina.